-The GS administration built on a tradition of another kind when it began creating new dual-degree programs—with Sciences Po, Trinity College Dublin, and City University of Hong Kong.
+The GS administration built on a tradition of another kind when it began creating new dual-degree programs—first with Sciences Po, and later with Trinity College Dublin, Tel Aviv University, and City University of Hong Kong.
 These offerings allow undergraduates to immerse themselves, over the course of four years, in two different educational systems, and to learn to feel at home in two different countries.
 For those hoping to tackle global challenges in their future careers, these programs offer an ideal way to acclimate to a multi-polar world.

 By the second decade of the twenty-first century, with a hundred-year tradition of innovation and excellence behind it, GS had become the destination of choice for mature adults and independent-minded learners seeking a top-notch college education.
-The School's student body now comprises actors and musicians, athletes and ballet dancers, veterans and reservists, parents and working people, foreign-born scholars and first-generation Americans, community college alumni, and people transferring from other four-year institutions, as well the born internationalists who are pursuing dual degrees.
+The School's student body now comprises actors and musicians, athletes and ballet dancers, veterans and reservists, parents and working people, foreign-born scholars and first-generation Americans, community college alumni, and individuals transferring from other four-year institutions—as well the born internationalists who are pursuing dual degrees.